traderplanet/quickiebar/readme.txt

 == Changelog ==

+= 1.1.1 | Feb 20, 2015 =
+* Fix: Prevent existing bars from showing when users attempted to "Live Preview" a different bar on quickiebar.com

 = 1.1.0 | Feb 19, 2015 =
 * Feature: Enhanced the capability of Conditional Triggering, allowing users to toggle individual pages or posts to be shown or hidden
+* Tweak: Made admin sidebar "sticky" and removed link to Forums for support from sidebar

 = 1.0.1 | Feb 10, 2015 =
 * Fix: Users with old versions of fontawesome installed on their site could not select icons properly